Sir Frederic William Burton (1816-1900)

-PLEASE NOTE: The Meeting on the Turret Stairs is not on display until further notice.
-We apologise for any inconvenience.
+PLEASE NOTE: The Meeting on the Turret Stairs will be back on limited display from 2 March 2015.

 This is one of the most famous images in the collection of the National Gallery of Ireland.
 The subject is taken from a medieval Danish ballad which was translated into English and published in 1855.
 It tells the story of Hellelil, who falls in love with one of her personal guards, Hildebrand, Prince of Engelland.
 Her father is angered by this and sends his seven sons to kill the young prince.
 Rather than directly showing an episode from the story, Burton has chosen to depict the final meeting of the two lovers.
 The image has been given added poignancy and strength by the obscured faces of the figures, who look away from each other, and the tender touch between them.
 The rose petals on the step next to Hellelil symbolise the transience of beauty.